 - Recruit early employees who match the skill sets your business needs

-- Launch your product or service and continue gaining market hold
+- Launch your product or service and continue gaining market traction

-- Identify growth plans to build profit, team, and funding
+- Identify growth plans to scale profitability, build a team, and raise funding

 Many startup founders follow a similar route, but the focus remains on finding the idea, gathering resources, launching the concept, and seeing a future path.